nCoda/lychee/description.rst

       nested tuplet, the highest-level <tupletSpan> will have in its @plist all of the notes/rests in that and all contained <tupletSpan> elements
     - collectively, these restrictions eliminate the need for a multiple-pass parser
+    - for a spanner that contains another spanner, the element defining the inner spanner must appear in the document *after* the element defining the outer spanner.
+This is implied in the previous rules, but specified more clearly here for consistency.
 - @n attributes:
     - for containers that require an @n attribute, the values must be enumerated from 1, incremented by 1, and start with the highest or left-most sub-container, as applicable